Ay To Zee: My Favorite Films By The Alphabet

 Whenever I'm asked what my favorite film of all time is, my answer is always The Godfather.

 What I will mention is that one of the times when I first realized just how much this film had ingrained itself into my very being as a result of countless times that I watched and rewatched it.
 It had to do with one of my favorite scenes in the whole movie, Vito Corleone's "...And that I do not forgive" speech which he gives during the meeting with the various top family leaders.
 Now, before this event occurred, I had always thought that people who memorized large chunks of dialogue from movies as a way of entertaining and impressing others, were just huge nerds.
 But then one time, I was on a first date with a girl who was really hot, and TBH, way outta my league.
 And at one point during the dinner, as we were discussing movies, I found myself actually reciting this entire speech, word for word, to this young lady, which now, with hindsight and all that, I see how it must've been a subconscious, not to mention, subtly desperate, act on my part to somehow impress her.
-The thing is, up until then, I didn't even realize that my mind had somehow managed to memorized the whole thing, from watching that scene so many times.
+The thing is, up until then, I didn't even realize that my mind had somehow managed to memorize the whole thing, from watching that scene so many times.

 *(BTW, I was young when this occurred.
 Due to lack of experience, I didn't really know what it took to impress the ladiez back then....)

-It took a long time for martial arts movies to gain acceptance let alone respectablitity from mainstream audiences, due to the fact that so much "chop suey" style flicks were released throughout the 70's and 80's (which were aimed more toward hardcore fans than they were to the average movie goer).
+It took a long time for martial arts movies to gain acceptance let alone respectability from mainstream audiences, due to the fact that so much "chop suey" style flicks were released throughout the 70's and 80's (which were aimed more toward hardcore fans than they were to the average movie goer).
 However, as is with most things, a gamechanger for the genre finally broke through in the form of Crouching Tiger Hidden Dragon.
-Fitting, it was released at the very beginning of the New Millenium and it finally demonstrated to world the kind of potential that lay within this style of Asian action cinema, A genre that has been labeled as "wuxia", several such films have since been released, but for my money, the peak of this mountain so far is this one, House of Flying Dragons.
+Fitting, it was released at the very beginning of the New Millenium, and it finally demonstrated to world the kind of potential that lay within this style of Asian action cinema, A genre that has been labeled as "wuxia", several such films have since been released, but for my money, the peak of this mountain so far is this one, House of Flying Dragons.

 With it's beautiful story of love and intrigue, combined with lavish costumes, great performances and unique individually themed "king fu" sequences (which combined with the vivid colors, gave me the same effect as when reading a really kick-ass comic-book) it has opened the door to the a "new" genre of the fantasy fighting form of Oriental storytelling in film.